jsmoriss/jsm-force-ssl/readme.txt

 == Description ==

-**An effective way to make sure that all HTTP URLs on your website get redirected to HTTPS, including upload directory URLs.**
+**An effective way to make sure that all HTTP URLs on your website get redirected to HTTPS, including upload directory URLs for images, etc.**

 The plugin defines the FORCE_SSL, FORCE_SSL_ADMIN, and FORCE_SSL_LOGIN constants, then makes sure that all front-end HTTP requests are redirected to their HTTPS equivalent.